If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 A police source is quoted as saying that police knew McArthur had been careful to cover his tracks everywhere he went, even abroad, using pay phones instead of cell phones and avoiding areas with surveillance cameras.
 The source said the police theory was that McArthur liked to target vulnerable men who did not have a fixed address or who were hiding their homosexuality from friends and family.

-The cold cases included a series of brutal killers of gay men in the village between 1975 and 1978, when McArthur would have been 23-26 years old and was working just a few blocks south of the village.
+The cold cases included a series of brutal killings of gay men in the village between 1975 and 1978, when McArthur would have been 23-26 years old and was working just a few blocks south of the village.
 The victims in these particular cases, all gay men, were found in their homes, naked, tied to beds, and stabbed or beaten to death in a manner described as “overkill.”

 The plan was to return to 30 other properties associated with McArthur after the ground thawed, allowing cadaver dogs to operate with greater accuracy.
 DS Idsigna said he was interested in excavating at three particular properties, including revisiting the Leaside home.
 Tips flowed in, increasing the potential properties to search from 75 to 100, including some outside of the city.